Ninnamon12/homelab-notes/articles/why-i-bought-a-tesla-p100.md

 ![Moonlight overlay during Halo on the P100](images/moonlight-halo-ce-1080p60.jpg)

-One title, 1080p60, 30 Mbps asked, HEVC negotiated, 47 C at 48 W, Proton in the middle.
+Halo MCC: Halo 3 The Covenant: 1080p60, 30 Mbps asked, HEVC negotiated, 47 C at 48 W, Proton in the middle.
 Frame queue delay moving during the clip is noted, not blamed on the encoder.
 The card did the job I bought it for.
 A longer soak and a second title are still missing.
 "It is fast" is still the wrong sentence.
 "It works" is the sentence.

 ### Jellyfin is secondary and Infuse-shaped